 Our two dogs will be your prime responsibility.
 They are used to having company for most of the day, two walks a day (being built for speed, these need to be no longer than 30 mins each), and lots of love.
-One is a scruffy Bedlington Lurcher aged 11, and the other is a sleek and elegant Greyhound aged 9.
+One is a scruffy Bedlington Lurcher aged 14 and the other is a sleek, elegant and brainless Greyhound aged 12.
 In addition are our chickens and bantams in two separate chicken coops, all needing basic cleaning on a daily basis.
 They need to be shut in at dusk, as we have a big fox population in the area.

 The garden will need water in hot weather, and someone who is unafraid of lawnmowers would be a bonus.
 (Obviously not a big issue in February).

 We have a housekeeper for 6 and a half hours a week.

 We live in a glorious area on the borders of Shropshire and Powys, at the edge of a wildlife area noted for it's wild flowers and peregrine falcons.
 The house is a converted farm-workers cottage with three bedrooms and a large south facing garden, surrounded on all sides by pretty countryside and farm animals.